 When I first made these cupcakes, I used the salted rum dulce de leche sauce inside the cupcake.
 It was super tasty, but because it was a pourable sauce, it wasn’t quite thick enough and instead managed to seep its way into the brown sugar sponge.
 Still super tasty, but my cupcakes ended up with empty holes inside!

-When I first made these, it happened to be on one of the hottest days of the year.
+When I first made these, it happened to be one of the hottest days of the year.
 I had made the mermaid tails of white chocolate, set them in the fridge and then as soon as I popped them out of the moulds and onto the cupcakes, they wilted under their own weight and the fins fell off where they’d melted!

 I live in the UK, so that kind of heat is definitely not expected.
 If you live in a hot country, you might need to refrigerate your pirate’s downfall cupcakes until ready to serve to prevent them from melting.